matta315/cs410play/README.md

 # CourseProject
 CS 410 Group Project- Bias Detectives

 At this point in the project, we have divided our work into three different technical approaches to determine which is the most accurate for our use case.
+If you would like to test the code, clone this repo and follow the instructions below.
+You can also download a video demo of Rules and SVM.

 ------------------------------